SPIRITUALITY,

 RELIGION

-Everyone must understand that even if one does not believe in a God, that itself is a belief, and everyone is entitled to their own freedom of beliefs as long as they do not harm others in their practice.
+It is important to recognize that belief takes many forms.
+Choosing not to believe in God is itself a belief, and every individual is entitled to their own convictions—so long as they do not cause harm to others in their practice.

 ASTROLOGY